remake/remake-framework/README.md

 Remake is an open-source framework for creating editable web apps with just a few custom HTML attributes.

-- 💎 Simple, easy-to-learn syntax
+💎 Simple, easy-to-learn syntax<br>
-- 👨‍👩‍👧‍👦 User accounts & database built-in
+👨‍👩‍👧‍👦 User accounts & database built-in<br>
-- ✍️ Inline editing & uploads for all users
+✍️ Inline editing & uploads for all users<br>
-- 🚫 **No backend coding!** (unless you want to 👩‍💻)
+🚫 **No backend coding!** (unless you want to 👩‍💻)<br>

 <b><a href="https://docs.remaketheweb.com/">👉 Get started with the full docs! 📖</a></b>

 ## 🤔 Why Remake?

-> Remake gives me an entirely new feeling of comfort around coding.
-It's what I imagine web development should be. — [Arav Narula](https://twitter.com/HeyArav)
+> "Remake gives me an entirely new feeling of comfort around coding.
+It's what I imagine web development should be." — [Arav Narula](https://twitter.com/HeyArav)

 ![Diagram of how Remake works](https://user-images.githubusercontent.com/364330/98125645-b5d2b980-1e82-11eb-909f-527bf0ff224e.png)